sgolanka/Template/_texts/jabber.md

   > - "The time has come," the Walrus said,
   > - "To talk of many things:
   > - Of shoes--and ships--and sealing-wax--
-  > - But we'll have our wings and the wind will be with us
+  > - Of cabbages--and kings--
-  > - That's enough for me, that's enough for me.
+  > - And whether pigs have wings."
   {:.poetry}

 [^fn2]: Vorpal is made up of course, but is now used in games like Dungeons and Dragons to refer to a magic sword.